Others

 Always at the right spot

-Record high-quality data with thousands of electrodes per well, precisely positioned below the cell of interest, always right where it matters.
+Measure with precision.
+Record high-quality data with thousands of electrodes per well, perfectly positioned below your cells, ensuring reliable recordings exactly where it matters.

-Acquire reliable action potentials, from largest to tiniest, and fully characterize the behavior of every cell and of the full population.
+Acquire consistent, high-fidelity action potentials, from the largest to the smallest spikes, and fully characterize both individual cell behavior and population-level dynamics.

-The MaxOne Single-Well and MaxTwo Multi-Well HD-MEA Systems enable high-resolution functional recordings from electrically active muscle and cardiac models.
-With 26,400 flexibly addressable electrodes per well, precisely monitor signal propagation, contraction patterns, and network synchrony.
+The MaxOne Single-Well and MaxTwo Multi-Well HD-MEA Systems enable high-resolution functional recordings from electrically active cells including muscle and cardiac models.
+They allow you to precisely monitor signal propagation, contraction patterns, network synchrony, and other functional features with 26,400 flexibly addressable electrodes per well.

 Cardiomyocyte cultures form spontaneously active, electrically coupled networks that generate rhythmic bursts of activity.
-With our HD-MEA technology, you can visualize how these bursts initiate and propagate across the culture in real time, offering insight into synchronization, conduction properties, and functional connectivity of cardiac tissue.
+These cultures can be monitored with our HD-MEA technology to visualize how bursts initiate and propagate across the culture in real time, providing insight into synchronization, conduction properties, and functional connectivity in cardiac tissue.
 These insights are essential for understanding functional maturation, connectivity, and arrhythmogenic behaviors in cardiac models.

-The video shows a time-lapse of a spontaneous burst traveling across the electrode array, where the activation of the single cells is color-coded depending on the amplitude, revealing the direction and speed of activation.
+The video shows a time-lapse of a spontaneous burst traveling across the electrode array.
+The activation of single cells is color-coded according to signal amplitude, revealing the direction and speed of activation.

 Data courtesy of MaxWell Biosystems’ user.